-The applicant has collected sensitive species information relevant to the MSHCP as well as developed project design features (PDFs) intended to protect sensitive species and habitat.
+The applicant has collected sensitive species information relevant to the MSHCP as well as developed project design features (PDFs) intended to protect sensitive special status species and sensitive habitat.
 The applicant has the option to be a Participating Special Entity (PSE) under the MSHCP, and will seek authorization for take under the MSHCP should any construction activities have potential impacts on special status plants or wildlife.